runtimeverification/michelson-semantics/syntax.md

 - Initial Balance (`mutez`): An initial balance to transfer to the new contract
 - Initial Storage (`T`): An initial storage value, expected to be the same type as specified in the originated contract
-[//]: # (A code together with parameter and storage types is usually called a "script")

 2. We need an `operation` literal to transfer mutez to a contract (including the case of invoking a contract):